isomerpages/pa-bukitcanberra/_volunteer-programmes/Garden Gives Back.md

 		<td>
 			<b>Requirements:</b><br>
 			a) Able to help set up gardening plots around the estates<br>
-b) To work with schools and stakeholders to set up new community gardens around the estates<br>
+b) To work with schools and stakeholders to set up new community gardens around the estates<br>c)	Min. age: 18
 		</td>
 	</tr>
 </table>